 - Thanksgiving Visitation Frustrations: A recent article, “Single Dad Wonders About Thanksgiving Drama” was recently published acknowledging a single dad’s frustrations.
 His Dilemma: “My ex and I alternate holidays.
 Our parenting time schedule for Thanksgiving begins on Thanksgiving Day at noon.
 Last year, I had a wonderful day planned with my brother’s family.
 But when I picked up the boys — who are six and seven — at noon, I discovered that my ex and the rest of her crazy family had already celebrated Thanksgiving with a complete turkey dinner served at 10:00 a.m.
 I pretended that everything was okay and left with the boys, who were sleepy, cranky, and stuffed.
 And, just to make the situation worse, one of the boys got carsick.
 What should I do next Thanksgiving to make sure this doesn’t happen again?”
-Click here to read the advice provided on how to handle the situation should it come about again.
 The consensus seems to be that no matter how much you feel that you’ve been wronged, you should always take the high road and treat your ex with the utmost respect and kindness.
 Hopefully, that person will reciprocate later, but if not, at least you are setting the right example for your children.

 - Fun Fall Activities to Enjoy with Your Kids: As the leaves turn to hues of brown and orange and the air gets cooler, children often become fidgety at the thought of staying indoors.
 Click here to visit our recent blog for some creative ideas for making memories, strengthening relationships, and having fun with your children during the fall season.